Epupa Falls: Toponymy

-The name "Epupa" is a Herero word for "foam", in reference to the foam created by the falling water.
+The name "Epupa" is a Herero word for "foam", about the foam created by the falling water.
 The Epupa Constituency is named for the falls.

 Ecology

-Due to the specialised nature of this steep riparian habitat, the Epupa Falls are the locus of endemism for a number of fish and other aquatic species.
+Due to the specialised nature of this steep riparian habitat, the Epupa Falls are the locus of endemism for several fish and other aquatic species.

 Access

-Despite being difficult to reach (a four-wheel drive vehicle is recommended to reach them from Opuwo), the falls are a major visitor attraction in Namibia because of the largely unspoiled environment, with fig trees, baobabs, makalani palms, and coloured rock walls framing the falls.
+Despite being difficult to reach (a four-wheel drive vehicle is recommended to reach them from Opuwo), the falls are a major visitor attraction in Namibia because of the largely unspoiled environment, with fig trees, baobabs, makalani palms, and colourful rock walls framing the falls.

-The Ruacana Falls in northern Namibia are located 135 km upstream.
+The Ruacana Falls in northern Namibia are located 135 km upstream, also on the Cunene River.

 There are four lodges accommodating visitors to the area, namely Kapika Waterfall Lodge, Omarunga Camp Lodge, Epupa Camp Lodge, and Epupa Falls Campsite Lodge.
-All these lodges have campsites except Kapika Waterfall Lodge plus Motjikutu campsite, which is a locally owned campsite.
+All these lodges have campsites except Kapika Waterfall Lodge.
+An alternative accommodation option is the Motjikutu Epupa campsite, which is a community-owned campsite.

 Activities in the area range from guided tours to the falls and Himba villages around Epupa Falls, birdwatching, excursions to see crocodiles, and a variety of vegetation featuring trees like baobab and Mopane trees, the dominant species in the area.
 Tourists are also offered whitewater rafting at Epupa Camp.

 People

-Epupa Falls is known for the semi-nomadic Ovahimba people as well as other tribes like the Ovatjimba, Ovazemba, and Ovatwa people.
-Migration to Epupa Falls is constantly increasing due to high tourism growth, which further sees tribes of Herero- and Ovambo-speaking peoples migrate to the area.
+Epupa Falls is known for the semi-nomadic Ovahimba people who live there, as well as other tribes like the Ovatjimba, Ovazemba, and Ovatwa people.
+Migration to Epupa Falls is constantly increasing due to high tourism growth, which encourages tribes of Herero- and Ovambo-speaking peoples to move to the area.

 In the media

+Epupa Falls are shown in the 2011 non-narrative documentary film Samsara.

-Epupa Falls are featured in the 8th episode of the first season of The Grand Tour, being the termination point of a journey in beach buggies through Namibia.
+Epupa Falls is featured in the 8th episode of the first season of The Grand Tour, being the termination point of a journey in beach buggies through Namibia.